Skype: Customer service

 In January 2010, Skype rescinded its policy of seizing funds in Skype accounts that have been inactive (no paid call) for 180 days.
 This was in settlement of a class-action lawsuit.
-Skype also paid up to US$4 to persons who opted into the action.
+The company also paid up to US$4 to persons who opted into the action.

-As of February 2012, Skype provides support through their web support portal, support community, @skypesupport on Twitter, and Skype Facebook page.
-Direct contact via email and live chat is available through their web support portal.
-Chat Support is a premium feature available to Skype Premium and some other paid users.
+Skype provided support through their web support portal, support community, @skypesupport on Twitter, and Skype Facebook page.
+Direct contact via email and live chat was available through their web support portal.
+Chat Support was a premium feature available to Skype Premium and some other paid users.

-Skype's refund policy states that they will provide refunds in full if customers have used less than 1 euro of their Skype Credit.
-"Upon a duly submitted request, Skype will refund you on a pro-rata basis for the unused period of a Product".
+Skype's refund policy stated that they would provide refunds in full if customers had used less than €1 of their Skype Credit.
+"Upon a duly submitted request, Skype will refund you on a pro-rata basis for the unused period of a Product."

-Skype has come under some criticism from users for the inability to completely close accounts.
-Users not wanting to continue using Skype can make their account inactive by deleting all personal information, except for the username.
+Skype had come under some criticism from users for the inability to completely close accounts.
+Users not wanting to continue using Skype could make their account inactive by deleting all personal information, except for the username.

 Due to an outage on 21 September 2015 that affected several users in New Zealand, Australia, and other countries, Skype decided to compensate their customers with 20 minutes of free calls to over 60 landline and 8 mobile phone destinations.

 Educational use

-Although Skype is a commercial product, its non-paid version is used with increasing frequency among teachers, schools, and charities interested in global education projects.
-A popular use case is to facilitate language learning through conversations that alternate between each participant's native language.
+Although Skype was a commercial product, it was reported in 2011 that its non-paid version was being used with increasing frequency among teachers, schools, and charities interested in global education projects.
+A popular use case was to facilitate language learning through conversations that alternate between each participant's native language.

-The video conferencing aspect of the software has been praised for its ability to connect students who speak different languages, facilitate virtual field trips, and engage directly with experts.
+The video conferencing aspect of the software had been praised for its ability to connect students who speak different languages, facilitate virtual field trips, and engage directly with experts.

-Skype in the classroom is another free-of-charge tool that Skype has set up on its website, designed to encourage teachers to make their classrooms more interactive, and collaborate with other teachers around the world.
-There are various Skype lessons in which students can participate.
-Teachers can also use a search tool and find experts in a particular field.
-The educational program Skype a Scientist, set up by biologist Sarah McAnulty in 2017, had in two years connected 14,312 classrooms with over 7000 volunteer scientists.
+Skype in the classroom was another free-of-charge tool that Skype had set up on its website, designed to encourage teachers to make their classrooms more interactive, and collaborate with other teachers around the world.
+There were various Skype lessons in which students could participate.
+Teachers could also use a search tool and find experts in a particular field.
+The educational program Skype a Scientist, set up by biologist Sarah McAnulty in 2017, had in two years connected 14,312 classrooms with over 7,000 volunteer scientists.

-However, Skype is not adopted universally, with many educational institutions in the United States and Europe blocking the application from their networks.
+However, Skype was not adopted universally; some educational institutions in the United States and Europe were blocking the application from their networks.